ngblaylock/extract-gsheet/11ty-site/pages/documentation.md

 - Most non-text features will not be included (images, charts, comments, etc.).
 - Some changes to a published sheet may take up to 5 minutes to reflect in the browser.
 - This will not natively work on Internet Explorer.
-- This version does not support server-side parsing as it relies on `fetch` and `DOMParser`.
-An enhancement for this is being considered.

 </div>